 Sift & cut in butter

-Sift the flours, baking powder, baking salt, sugar, and cinnamon into a large bowl then cut in the butter.
+Sift the flours, baking powder, baking soda, salt, sugar, and cinnamon into a large bowl then cut in the butter.
 Refrigerate.

 Soak the oats